parttimehacker/whomodel/README.md

 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+- Further refactoring to more generalize the class

 To do:
-- Feature to be added 1
-- Feature to be added 2
+- Integrate into other DIYHA applications and repositories
+- Develop a new installation process for seperate repositories

 ## Acknowledgements